Skip to main content

 DSCR = $500,000 / $250,000 = 2

-This means that the business generates $2 in operating income for every $1 of debt service, indicating a strong ability to cover its debt obligations.
+This means the business generates $2 in operating income for every $1 of debt service, indicating a strong ability to cover its debt obligations.

 Interpretation: